What's New in Ion 1.1

 This means that an Ion 1.0-only reader can correctly identify when a stream uses Ion 1.1 (allowing it to report an error), and an Ion 1.1 reader can correctly "downshift" to expecting Ion 1.0 data when it encounters a stream using Ion 1.0.

 Two streams using different Ion versions can be safely concatenated together provided that they are both text or both binary.
 A concatenated stream containing both Ion 1.0 and Ion 1.1 can only be fully read by a reader that supports Ion 1.1.
+When appended to an Ion 1.1 stream, an Ion 1.0 stream must begin with the appropriate IVM to ensure that symbol tables are handled correctly, and when an Ion 1.0 stream is appended to another Ion 1.0 stream, an IVM may be desirable to prevent the encoding context from unintentionally leaking into the latter of the concatenated streams.

 Upgrading an existing application to Ion 1.1 often requires little-to-no code changes,